On a class of logarithmic Schr\"odinger equations via perturbation method: Introduction

-and works in the \emph{intersection space} $X=W^{1,p}(\mathbb{R}^{N})\cap H^{1}_{V}(\mathbb{R}^{N})$ with $p\in(1,2)$.
-This has two decisive effects: (i) it restores $C^{1}$-smoothness and compactness (Palais–Smale) for $I_{\lambda}$ \emph{without} changing the original logarithmic structure, and (ii) it yields mountain–pass critical points with bounds independent of $\lambda$, so that one can pass to the limit $\lambda\to0^{+}$ and recover a nontrivial critical point of $I$ in $H^{1}_{V}$.
-To the best of our knowledge, this is the first use of a small $p$-Laplacian perturbation to regularize the variational framework for the logarithmic Schr\"odinger equation while staying in the natural Hilbert space $H^{1}_{V}$ in the limit.
-The approach is robust and may be adapted to other logarithmic-type or borderline nonlinearities where direct $C^{1}$-smoothness fails. \end{Remark}
+To the best of our knowledge, this is the first use of a small $L^p$-perturbation to regularize the variational framework for the logarithmic Schr\"odinger equation while staying in the natural Hilbert space $H^{1}_{V}$ in the limit.
+The approach is robust and may be adapted to other logarithmic-type or borderline nonlinearities where direct $C^{1}$-smoothness fails.

-The paper is structured as follows: In Section 2 introduces the preliminaries, perturbation method for logarithmic Schr\"odinger equations and we give the proof of the Theorem \ref{thm1.1}; Section 3 proves Theorem \ref{thm1.2}.\\
+The paper is organized as follows.
+Section 2 introduces the perturbation framework and proves Theorem \ref{thm1.1}.
+Section 3 proves Theorem \ref{thm1.2}.